stroggprog/cvmultiply/README.md

     7000
 ```

-We've extended the box as far as it will go, so now we start shrink it from the left:
+We've extended the box as far as it will go, so now we start to shrink it from the left:

 ```
      +---+